fatemeebrahimzadeh/recipe-land/README.md

 http://recipe-land.surge.sh/

-this site is not designed in mobile dimensions yet so isn't responsive.
+This repository contains the source code for a website that has not yet been optimized for mobile devices and is therefore not currently responsive.